ychding11/ychding11.github.io/_posts/2015-03-16-Useful-Linux-Command.md

 - `sudo fdisk -l` List storage devices of current system.
 It is usefull when mounting a movable device but don't know it's device name. `sudo fdisk -l /dev/sda` for example, the command can tell some detailed info about the device, such as file system type.
-NOTE command needs root's prevelige.
+NOTE command needs root prevelige.
 - `vim --version | grep clipboard` It can tell whether vim is able to transfer data with clipboard. `sudo apt-get install vim-gnome` in ubuntu can enhance vim with the abiltiy.
+- `sudo lshw -class network` command displays the detailed info about network adapter information such as discription, product name, vendor, configuration and so on.
+By these info, we can check device driver version in use. `modinfo driver-name` can do that.
+It is very helpful to solve problems such as wifi does not work.

 ## Search and Replace